tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 global variable.

 Like other bitset lattices, it's possible to union the sets by or-ing the bits.
+It's possible to query for overlap by and-ing the bits.

 If this sounds familiar, it's because (as the repo notes) it's a similar idea to Cinder's [type lattice representation](/blog/lattice-bitset/).